Effects of quenching protocols based on parametric oscillators: Conclusions

-We later argued on the squeezing mechanism implied at the classical behavior and how quantum dynamics mirrors it within the standard treatment of parametric oscillators by means of the squeezing formalism, and in this respect presented plots related to the Heisenberg uncertainty relation on number-type and coherent-type states.
+We later argued on how quantum dynamics mirrors the squeezing mechanism implied at the classical level on the Ermakov invariant orbits on phase-space, and in this respect we presented plots related to the Heisenberg uncertainty relation on number-type and coherent-type states, including some examples showing that these uncertainties can act on a scale greater than $\hbar$.
 Finally, to refine the insight into the statistical contents implied, the generation during the course of evolution of nonclassical features for number-type states has been discussed by investigating deviation from Poisson statistics of two-point correlation function with zero time delay owing to the squeezing dynamics taking place.
 Delayed two-point correlations have also been considered to attest the phenomena of time-depending bunching and anti-bunching showing up.
-Results obtained clearly show trends of collapse and revival phenomena.
+Results obtained clearly show trends of collapse and revival phenomena whose intensity is conditional on the dynamical facets that have been highlighted for the solution to the Ermakov equation.

-The analysis we performed in this communication can be continued by taking into account more complicated states or by implementation of quasi-probability tools.
+Studies like the one we performed in this communication find a natural arena of application, e.g., within the context of the electromagnetic wave propagation in time-dependent media \cite{nerukh,zhang,lin,pedrosa2011, kalluri}.
+The analysis can be then continued by taking into account more complicated states or by implementation of quasi-probability tools.
 In particular, linear combination of states can be considered to analyze the competition between interference effects and parametric frequency variations both on sufficiently long-time behavior and at early stage of the evolution (where they are more consistent), and the consequent effects on correlations.
-It definitively appears of interest also to proceed with multi-mode generalization and to examine dynamics of entanglement.
+The sensitivity of expectation values to initial conditions other than (\ref{eq21}) can also be checked.
+Finally, it definitively appears of interest also to proceed with multi-mode generalization and to examine dynamics of entanglement.
 We plan to address these issues in the future.